willyguggenheim/kubify/README.rst

 First class rapid testing, all your services listening for folder changes, so you can code fast, really fast.

+1. Automated EKS/GKE/AKS.
+2. Automated DR/SelfService/OnBoarding.
-Automated EKS/GKE/AKS, Automated DR/SelfService/OnBoarding, Rapid Test/Develop many Services/Models Simultaneously and Autopilot DevEx.
+2. Rapid Test/Develop many Services/Models Simultaneously
+.
 Turn Key DevOps/MLOps DR-Enabled Scalable Lowest-Cost Full Rapid Testing Stack.
-Make Devs Happy.
-Reduce Your Cloud Costs.
-Easy Migration.
-Multi-Cloud Redundancy.
-Full Turn Key Solution to Code Faster+Smarter.

-A true turn-key open-source solution for MLOps and DevOps, to make Developers super happy, and optimize their common workflows (integrate them with DevOps, in full).

 Ideoligy: If it works on your laptop, it works in prod.